XrkArul/err_response/README.md

 bash run_qwen3-8b.sh
 ```

 This launches GRPO training with the ERR+ reward function on the GSM8K dataset using DeepSeek-R1-Distill-Qwen-1.5B.
-The script is configured for 2 GPUs.

 ### Using the ERR+ Reward Function